Your Guide to Buying a Hatchback

-We have some advice on what to consider when looking for a new model of this hugely popular five-door body style.
+With its roof-hinged rear door – or tailgate – that swings upwards, it’s easy to see how the hatchback gained its name.
+Here is some advice on what to consider when looking for a new model from this hugely popular category of five-door (or three-door) body styles.

 Buying a hatchback